ChilliCream/hotchocolate-docs/docs/introduction.md

     [Learn more](schema-first.md)

-1. Custom Scalar Types
+1. Scalar Type Support

-    Define your own scalar types to make your schemas even richer.
+    We provide built-in support for GraphQL defined Scalar Types.
+You can also define your own scalar types to make your schemas even richer.

     [Learn more](custom-scalar-types.md)